SoluCX Widget

 In bottomBar mode, the widget is displayed as a fixed horizontal bar at the bottom of the page.

-This means it remains visible while the user scrolls the page, ensuring the widget is always accessible.
+This means it remains visible as the user scrolls the page, ensuring the widget is always accessible.

 • bottomBox: Displays the widget as a fixed box in the bottom right corner of the page.